judas-christ/static2000/docs/GlobalPlugins.md

 # Global Plugins

 Global plugins are extensions for use in the templates, written as node modules.
-Plugins should export a function that takes a single options argument.
-The options are those used by Static2000 when building the site, so you can get to the baseUrl property for instance if one has been specified.
+Plugins should export a function that takes two arguments: the first is the options used throughout Static2000 and contains the basePath if available, and the second is an `Array` of all `ContentModel`s for this site.

 ## Naming